floria567/DL_image_classification/README.md

 Deep learning for image classification
 Landmarks in Jersey City

-The project is to identify 4 landmarks in the city
+The project is for fun to identify 4 landmarks in the city based on pretrained deep learning model.
 -- Canal
 -- Colgate
 -- Firefighter